Joevdwalt/Javascript/book/chapter 1.md

 $ node
 ```

-This will open the REPL editor for node js and allows yout to run arbitrary commands.
+This will open the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) editor for node js and allows yout to run arbitrary commands.
 Try running the following in the REPL environment

 ``` node
 console.log('hello world');
 ```

+For the rest of this book we will not use the REPL environment but would rather save js (javascript) to a file.